jamesisin/blech/README.md

 # blech
-Scripts published to my blog:  A High-Tech Blech! http://jamesisin.com/a_high-tech_blech/
+Scripts published for or related to my blog:  A High-Tech Blech! http://jamesisin.com/a_high-tech_blech/